New London Community Schools – A History

 favor were not well represented.
 While the opposition tried to adjourn the meeting,

-in still wearing his apron, and Petersen’s department store closed so all the clerks could
+still wearing his apron, and Petersen’s department store closed so all the clerks could

 attend.
-With a vote margin of only three, the supporters of a new school won
+With a vote margin of only three, the supporters of a new school won the day.
+The

 The new school was built on Lincoln Street at the north end of Division Street,

-first four rooms were completed in time for classes to move into them in 1882.
+The first four rooms were completed in time for classes to move into them in

-that time.
-It was dividing students into several grades, depending on how much they
+time.
+It was dividing students into several grades, depending on how much they had

 In just a few years, the school was crowded enough to need an addition.
 So as